Setup

 -

-In case of issues during the managed setup, see:
+In case of issues during the setup, see:

 It might happen that the NetBird Client started by EDGAR is not able to connect, in that case re-run the EDGAR setup.